28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 9: Nuwefontein ➝ Soutkloof (25km)

-Long stretches of gravel road can feel repetitive, with little change in scenery.
-But the simplicity gives space to think, reflect, and settle into the rhythm of walking.
+Long stretches of gravel road can provide space to think, reflect, and settle into the rhythm of walking.

 Day 10: Soutkloof ➝ Koringberg (10km)